 Apprenticeship programs are offered by both trade unions and privately owned businesses.
 Apprentices must complete approximately 8,000-10,000 hours of training, and in some cases are also required to attend related instruction courses.
 During this time apprentices learn the ins-and-outs of the HVAC trade.
-They are often paid for their labor at an apprentice rate and work their way up to a journeyman's rate throughout the course of the program.
-Apprenticeships are limited to those who are 18 years of age and older, have a high school diploma or GED equivalent, perform the physical tasks required of HVAC technicians and pass an entry examination.
+They are often paid foTrade unions and private businesses may offer apprenticeship programs.
+Apprentices must complete 8,000-10,000 hours of training.
+In some cases, they must attend related instruction courses.
+During this time, apprentices learn the ins-and-outs of the HVAC trade.
+They often receive pay for their labor at an apprentice rate.
+Apprentices may work their way up to a journeyman's rate throughout the course of the program.
+Apprentices must be age 18 or older.
+They should hold a high school diploma or GED certificate.
+Apprentices must perform physical tasks and pass an entry examination.

-Many apprenticeship programs incorporate classroom elements into the HVAC training, but the following list highlights essential skills learned during an apprenticeship that might not take place in the classroom.
+Many apprenticeship programs incorporate classroom elements into HVAC training.
+The following list highlights skills specific to apprenticeships.

 Choosing an HVAC Training Program: Must-Have List

-Accreditation ensures that a program's curriculum is held to national standards.
-Employers look for graduates of such programs as they demonstrate that the technician went through a rigorous training, and is well versed in the trade.
-Non-accredited programs can be a waste of resources, as they don’t hold the same educational value.
-Programmatic accreditation is offered by organizations such as HVAC Excellence and Building Performance Institute, Inc.
+Accreditation ensures that a program's curriculum meets national standards.
+Accreditation demonstrates that a technician underwent rigorous training and understands the trade.
+Non-accredited programs can waste resources, as they do not hold the same educational value.
+Programmatic accreditation comes from organizations such as HVAC Excellence and Building Performance Institute, Inc.

-Since there are some certificates and licensure that are required before an HVAC technician can legally work in a state, prospective students should research the preparatory courses offered by a program, and compare the curriculum with required state licenses.
+HVAC technicians must obtain a certificate or license before they can legally work in most states.
+Prospective students should research the preparatory courses offered by a program.
+Learners should compare this curriculum with required state licenses.

-Different institutions require varying minimum hour requirements.
-This can affect everything from tuition to scheduling, so it’s important that you’re realistic about the time you can commit when researching programs.
+Different institutions stipulate different minimum credit requirements.
+This requirement can affect everything from tuition to scheduling.
+It's important for students to be realistic about how much time they can commit to their education./p>

-Some programs require an entrance or competency exam in order to enroll.
-These can have deadlines, testing locations and take time for results.
-If the program does have an entrance exam, be sure to keep track of the deadlines and costs as they have the potential to throw enrollment off course.
+Some programs require an entrance or competency exam.
+If a program does have an entrance exam, keep track of the deadlines and costs.

-In addition to entrance exams most programs have age, experience or high school education requirements.
-Ensure that you meet all the pre-requisites before applying to a program.
+In addition to entrance exams, most programs have age, experience, and high school education requirements.
+Make sure you meet all prerequisites before applying to a program.

 Technical School vs. Apprenticeship Training

-Often provides a direct path and preparation to the required certifications and licensing.
+- Provides a direct path and preparation to certification and licensure.

-Ideal for those who prefer to learn within a classroom environment.
+- Ideal for those who prefer to learn in classrooms.

-As apprenticeships involve on-the-job training, it is ideal for people who are tactile learners.
+- Involves on-the-job training, ideal for tactile learners.

-Opportunities for HVAC Technicians: Career & Salary Outlook
+Opportunities for HVAC Technicians: Career and Salary Outlook

 |State||Employment||Employment per 1,000 Jobs|

-Due to the toxic and volatile nature of the materials and systems that HVAC technicians work with, there are some certifications that are either required or strongly encouraged for professionals to enter the field.
-Some are specific to states or federal law in the handling and disposal of dangerous materials, while others focus on honing skills that will make the holder a more competent and qualified professional.
+Due to the toxic and volatile nature of the materials and systems HVAC technicians work with, some certifications are either required or strongly encouraged for professionals to enter the field.
+Some are specific to state or federal law.
+Others focus on honing skills that make professionals more competent and qualified.